 - 2 TBS EACH: Light Brown Sugar & Granulated Sugar (sub: all white sugar)

 - ¼ tsp Baking Powder

-- Optional Toppings: Whipped Cream, roughly chopped Roasted Peanuts, Salted Caramel Sauce
+- Optional Toppings: Whipped Cream, Chocolate Sauce, Chocolate Curls, Roasted Peanuts, Salted Caramel Sauce, Chocolate Sprinkles

-- The cake will rise significantly while microwaving.
-To prevent it from spilling over, make sure you microwave it in 30 second increments.
-Also, using a tall coffee mug is recommended.
+- Mug size: The mug lava cake will rise significantly while microwaving.
+To prevent it from spilling over, make sure you use a large microwave safe mug, at least 14 ounces in capacity.